-If you're looking for a laptop for work, your best bet is an ultraportable that's easy to carry around with a battery that lasts long enough to get you through the day.
-You'd also want to look at the display, keyboard, touchpad, and webcam quality, as they can significantly impact the overall user experience.
+If you're looking for a laptop for work, your best bet is an ultraportable one that's easy to carry around with a battery that lasts long enough to get you through the day.
+You'll also want to look at the display, keyboard, touchpad, and webcam quality, as they can significantly impact the overall user experience.
 A wide port selection will allow you to connect multiple peripherals or external displays without needing a separate dock.
-Of course, you'd want enough processing power to handle your tasks.
+Of course, you'll want enough processing power to handle your tasks.
 We've compiled a list of recommendations to help you with your purchasing decision, including options for different operating systems and form factors so you can find the laptop to suit your needs.

-We've tested over 135 laptops, and below, you'll find our recommendations for the best business laptops you can buy.
+We've tested over 145 laptops, and below, you'll find our recommendations for the best business laptops you can buy.
 See our recommendations for the best laptops, the best lightweight laptops, and the best laptops for graphic design.

 The best work laptop we've tested is the HP Spectre x360 14 (2024).
 This premium 2-in-1 laptop features a sturdy all-aluminum chassis with a thin and light design, which makes it a great choice for those who travel a lot.
 Using Intel's new Meteor Lake processors, light productivity tasks like text processing, web browsing, spreadsheets, and presentations are a breeze, and its NPU (Neural Processing Unit) accelerates AI features like Windows' Copilot.
-Battery life is excellent, so you don't need to worry about charging it throughout the workday.
+Its battery life is excellent, so you don't need to worry about charging it throughout the workday.
 You can charge the laptop over USB-C, giving you the freedom to use a wide range of compatible chargers.

 The overall user experience is great.
-You get a sharp 2.8K OLED display with touch and pen input, an excellent haptic touchpad, and a 4k webcam.
+You get a sharp 2.8k OLED display with touch and pen input, an excellent haptic touchpad, and a 4k webcam.
 A fingerprint sensor and facial recognition camera are also included for quick logins.
-Port selection is decent, including one USB-A and two USB-C/Thunderbolt 4s, so you can transfer files quickly and connect multiple peripherals and external displays.
+Its port selection is decent, too, including one USB-A and two USB-C/Thunderbolt 4s, so you can transfer files quickly and connect multiple peripherals and external displays.
 There's also support for Wi-Fi 7.
 Unfortunately, the RAM isn't user-replaceable, so make sure you get enough for your needs upfront.
 Lastly, remember that OLEDs are susceptible to permanent burn-in, and their flickering can be bothersome to some.

 The best laptop for business we've tested for when you're shopping on a budget is the ASUS Vivobook 16 M1605 (2023).
-This ultraportable feels well built for the price and isn't overly bulky for a 16-inch device, so it's still easy to carry around.
+This ultraportable feels well-built for the price and isn't overly bulky for a 16-inch device, so it's still easy to carry around.
 You can get this laptop with an AMD Ryzen 5 or Ryzen 7 CPU, which are more than adequate to handle general productivity tasks.
 As for the RAM, it has 8GB soldered onto the motherboard and a SO-DIMM slot, so if you can't find a model with 16GB, you can always get an 8GB model and upgrade it yourself.
-Battery life is okay at around eight hours of light use, which means you may need a quick charge to get through a typical workday, depending on your usage.
+Its battery life is okay at around eight hours of light use, which means you may need a quick charge to get through a typical workday, depending on your usage.

 This model delivers a pretty good user experience overall.
-It has a spacious full-size keyboard with a Numpad, which is handy for those working with lots of numbers, as well as a large and responsive touchpad.
+It has a spacious full-size keyboard with a numpad, which is handy for those working with lots of numbers, as well as a large and responsive touchpad.
 You get Wi-Fi 6E wireless connectivity, a fingerprint sensor for quick logins, and a decent port selection with three USB-As, a USB-C, and an HDMI.
 Unfortunately, the USB-C doesn't support video output, so you'll have to use the HDMI port to connect an external display.
 The main drawback of this laptop is the display.
 Its 1080p resolution looks reasonably sharp at this screen size; however, it's quite dim at around 250 cd/m² of brightness, so visibility may be an issue in well-lit rooms.
 It also looks washed out due to its narrow color gamut.

 If you want to spend as little as possible, get the Lenovo IdeaPad Slim 3i Chromebook 14 (2023).
 This 14-inch Chromebook is a great option for anyone needing a simple device to do light work like responding to emails, text processing, spreadsheets, and video playback.
 The Core i3 configuration (paired with a FHD touch-sensitive display, 8GB of RAM, and 128GB of storage) is often on sale for around $400 directly from Lenovo.
 There are cheaper configurations; however, we don't recommend them unless you have an extremely light workload and don't mind compromising on the display quality.